CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 <figcaption>Yeah... you may have better ENB, <strong>but can your game allocate more than 4GB memory?</strong> Ha ha!
 I thought so.</figcaption>
 </figure>

-However, if you want to backport it, be my guest.
+However, if you want to try to backport it, be my guest.
 I don't know how much help I can provide you on the conversion process, but don't be afraid to ask me anything about this mod.

 ## Is this mod lightweight?